BrayanMG/portfolio/content/projects.md

 ## Qooked

-- REST API written in Golang, deployed using GitHub workflows, Docker, and Azure services
+- REST API written in Golang, deployed on Azure using App Service and Cosmos DB
+- Utilizes Docker and GitHub workflows for CI/CD
 - Provides users with the ability to store recipes and create meal plans
-- Frontend is currently under development, will be written using the React framework

 ---